sebastienrousseau/shokunin/README.md

 ## Getting Started 🚀

-It takes just a few minutes to get up and running with `Shokunin (職人) Static Site Generator`.
+It takes just a few minutes to get up and running with `Shokunin Static Site Generator`.

 ### Installation

-To install `Shokunin (職人) Static Site Generator`, you need to have the Rust toolchain installed on your machine.
+To install `Shokunin Static Site Generator`, you need to have the Rust toolchain installed on your machine.
 You can install the Rust toolchain by following the instructions on the [Rust website][14].

-Once you have the Rust toolchain installed, you can install `Shokunin (職人) Static Site Generator` using the following command:
+Once you have the Rust toolchain installed, you can install `Shokunin Static Site Generator` using the following command:

 ```shell
 cargo install ssg
 ```

-For simplicity, we have given `Shokunin (職人) Static Site Generator` a simple alias `ssg` which can stand for `Shokunin (職人) Site Generator` or `Static Site Generator`.
+For simplicity, we have given `Shokunin Static Site Generator` a simple alias `ssg` which can stand for `Shokunin Site Generator` or `Static Site Generator`.

 You can then run the help command to see the available options and commands: